 The development within these areas shall be governed as per the following norms and regulations (also refer 3.3.2.
 'Guidelines for Redevelopment Schemes' and 4.2.2.
-'Restructuring and Upgradation of the existing areas).
+'Restructuring and Upgradation of the existing areas):

-Permission of use / use activities in use premises :
+Permission of use / use activities in use premises.

 - 1. The noxious industries and hazardous trades shall be shifted from the Special Area within a maximum period of five years, and shall be replaced by other compatible uses. - 2.
 The Public and Semi-public uses and services like Hospitals, Dispensaries, Colleges, Schools, Police Stations, Fire Stations, Post Offices, Local Government Offices, Parking etc. shall be retained in their present locations and additional sites could be indicated in the Redevelopment Schemes / Zonal Plans.
-Any change or additions thereof shall be in accordance with the overall policy frame prescribed in the plan. - 3.
-Special Area building Regulations shall be framed for special area, unauthorised regularised colonies and village abadis.
-Owners in special area, unauthorised regularised colonies and village abadi shall register themselves with the local body within a period of four months indicating the existing extent of construction.
-Thereafter a certificate of structural safety by qualified engineers shall be submitted within the next 6 months.
-Subject to height restriction of 15 meters, all buildings covered by such registration shall be exempted from punitive action till Special Area Building Regulations for these areas are notified or maximum three years, whichever is earlier. - 4.
-Regulations for special specific areas shall be as under: - (i) Lajpat Rai Market: The single storeyed market on either side of Chandni Chowk shall be retained. - (ii) The isolated use premises like School adjoining Jama Masjid, Presentation Convent School and the Church at Kashmere Gate, Municipal Offices at Old Hindu College Building Complex shall be retained with existing building volume.
-Any additions or alterations shall be within the overall policy frame of conservation. - (iii) Karol Bagh: Landuse and Development Code as per approved Zonal Development Plan and Local Area Plans - (iv) The redevelopment schemes for different use zones generally shall adopt regulations prescribed in the Development Code.
+Any change or additions thereof shall be in accordance with the overall policy frame prescribed in the plan. - [3.
+Special Area Building Regulations shall be framed for special area, unauthorized regularized colonies and village abadis.
+Owners in special area, unauthorised regularized colonies and village abadi shall register themselves with the Local Body within the next six months.
+They will also submit a certificate of structural safety by qualified engineers.
+Owners / occupiers of properties beyond 15 m height, may bring the structure within prespecibed height by 30th June, 2009.
+Till such time, no punitive action would be taken against these structures beyond 15 m height.
+Subsequent to this date, subject to height restriction of 15 m, all buildings covered by such registration shall be exempted from punitive action till Special Area Building Regulations for these areas are notified or maximum three years, whichever is earlier.] - 4.
+Regulations for special specific areas shall be as under: - i.
+Lajpat Rai Market: The single storeyed market on either side of Chandni Chowk shall be retained. - ii.
+The isolated use premises like School adjoining Jama Masjid, Presentation Convent School and the Church at Kashmere Gate, Municipal Offices at Old Hindu College Building Complex shall be retained with existing building volume.
+Any additions or alterations shall be within the overall policy frame of conservation. - iii.
+Karol Bagh: Landuse and Development Code as per approved Zonal Development Plan and Local Area Plans. - iv.
+The redevelopment schemes for different use zones generally shall adopt regulations prescribed in the Development Code.
 However, the Authority may adopt suitable regulations in case where either it is not feasible or not advisable to adopt the general regulations prescribed. - 5.
 Re-development Plan and Schemes for the Special Area should be prepared by the local body within three years of approval of the MPD 2021.
 In this Plan, the Metropolitan City Centres as referred in 5.3, Chapter 5.0 Trade and Commerce, shall be delineated based on survey.
 Till such time, status quo shall be maintained.

-17. DEVELOPMENT CODE
+17.0 DEVELOPMENT CODE